-If you’re after an example of inspirational resilience then look no further than Rob Richings, who jacked in his job as a decorator after beating a near-fatal illness to pursue his dream of becoming a singer.
+If you’re after an example of inspirational resilience then look no further than Rob Richings, who jacked in his job as a decorator after a brush with serious illness to pursue his dream of becoming a singer.

 Back in 2009 Richings was diagnosed with a rare and severe form of colitis and then cancer.
 After three major operations, he beat the disease and now leads a relatively normal life.